-2.7.2 Building the Image
+2.8.2 Building the Image

 Once you have the building environment ready, you can start to build the image following the steps below.
-You don't have to rerun the setup\host.sh.
+You don't have to rerun the setup_host.sh.

-Export PATH and source the appropriate settings for PetaLinux, Vivado, and SDK.
-Suppose you are using Xilinx 2018.3 tools:
+1. Source the appropriate settings for PetaLinux and Vitis.
+Suppose you are using Xilinx 2020.1 tools:

+'''

+source <path-to-vitis>/Vitis/2020.1/settings64.sh

+source <path-to-petalinux>/petalinux-2020.1-final/settings.sh

-''' export PATH="/opt/crosstool-ng/bin:/opt/qemu/bin:$PATH" source <path-to-vivado>/Vivado/2018.3/settings64.sh source <path-to-sdk>/SDK/2018.3/settings64.sh source <path-to-petalinux>/petalinux-v2018.3-final/settings.sh petalinux-util --webtalk off '''
+petalinux-util --webtalk off

+'''